Film Recipes for Fujifilm Cameras

 Albariño

 Here’s a film recipe creation that started life as a glass of wine.
-The Albariño wine hails from northwest Spain and Portugal and is a crisp and fresh tasting wine that I enjoy on occasion.
-As well as a lovely taste, it has a pale colour that is at once cream and pale green in subtle ways.
-Now you begin to see where the film recipe idea is coming from — a look that in part captures the character of this flavour and appearance.
+The Albariño wine hails from Northwest Spain and Portugal and is a crisp and fresh tasting wine that I enjoy on occasion.
+As well as a lovely taste, it has a pale colour that is atonce cream and pale green in subtle ways.
+Now you begin to see where the film recipe idea is coming from, a look that in part, captures the character of this flavour and look.

-At the heart of the recipe is the Eterna Cinema film simulation, which produces a lower contrast look that can be cinematic and soft at the same time.
-But for this look, it’s the character of the greens that I am particularly fond of — with Eterna they take on a green-brown tone that has real depth to it.
+At the heart of the recipe is the Eterna Cinema film simulation, which produces a lower contrast look that can be cinematic and soft look at the same time.
+But for this look, it’s the character of greens that with Eterna have a green brown tone which I am particularly fond of.

 The result is comforting and calm, which works well for outdoor shots and my tendency to use the golden hour.
-It’s compatible with all X-Trans IV and V cameras, so you can give it a go on X100V or VI, X-T4 or 5, X-T30II or 50 and many other cameras in the Fujifilm range.
+It’s compatible will all X-Trans IV and V cameras, so you can give it a go on X100V or VI, X-T4 or 5 and X-T30II or 50 and many other cameras in the Fujifilm range.

 Albariño Film Recipe Settings